Prince (musician): 2007–2010: Super Bowl XLI show, Planet Earth, and Lotusflower

-From 2008, Prince was managed by UK-based Kiran Sharma.
 On April 25, 2008, Prince performed on The Tonight Show with Jay Leno, where he debuted a new song, "Turn Me Loose".
 Days after, he headlined the 2008 Coachella Festival.
 Prince was paid more than $5 million for his performance at Coachella, according to Reuters.
 Prince canceled a concert, planned at Dublin's Croke Park on June 16, 2008, at 10 days' notice.
-In October 2009 promoters MCD Productions went to court to sue him for €1.6 million to refund 55,126 tickets.
+In October 2009, promoters MCD Productions went to court to sue him for €1.6 million to refund 55,126 tickets.
 Prince settled the case out of court in February 2010 for $2.95 million.
 During the trial, it was said that Prince had been offered $22 million for seven concerts as part of a proposed 2008 European tour.
-In October 2008, Prince released a live album entitled Indigo Nights, a collection of songs performed live at aftershows in the IndigO2.
+In October 2008, Prince released a live album entitled Indigo Nights, a collection of songs performed live at aftershows in the O_{2} Arena.

-Prince premiered four songs from his new album on LA's Indie rock radio station Indie 103.1 on December 18, 2008.
+Prince premiered four songs from his new album on LA's indie rock radio station Indie 103.1 on December 18, 2008.
 The radio station's programmers Max Tolkoff and Mark Sovel had been invited to Prince's home to hear the new rock-oriented music.
 Prince gave them a CD with four songs to premiere on their radio station.
 The music debuted the next day on Jonesy's Jukebox, hosted by former Sex Pistol Steve Jones.

-On January 3, 2009, the new website LotusFlow3r.com was launched; streaming and selling some of the recently aired material and concert tickets.
+On January 3, 2009, the website LotusFlow3r.com was launched, streaming and selling some of the recently aired material and concert tickets.
 On January 31, Prince released two more songs on LotusFlow3r.com: "Disco Jellyfish", and "Another Boy".
 "Chocolate Box", "Colonized Mind", and "All This Love" were later released on the website.
-Prince released a triple album set containing Lotusflower, MPLSoUND, and an album credited to Bria Valente, called Elixer, on March 24, 2009, followed by a physical release on March 29.

-On July 18, 2009, Prince performed two shows at the Montreux Jazz Festival, backed by the New Power Generation, including Rhonda Smith, Renato Neto and John Blackwell.
+Prince released a triple album set containing the album Lotusflow3r, MPLSoUND, and an album credited to Bria Valente, called Elixer, on March 24, 2009, followed by a physical release on March 29.
+On July 18, Prince performed two shows at the Montreux Jazz Festival, backed by the New Power Generation, including Rhonda Smith, Renato Neto and John Blackwell.
 On October 11, 2009, he gave two surprise concerts at the Grand Palais in Paris.
 On October 12, he gave another surprise performance at La Cigale.
 On October 24, Prince played a concert at Paisley Park.